 Office of the Superintendent of Financial Institutions

-We are proposing to set the qualifying rate for uninsured mortgages as the greater of the mortgage contract rate plus 200 basis points (2%) or 5.25%.
+The guideline was revised to set the qualifying rate for uninsured mortgages as the greater of the mortgage contract rate plus 200 basis points (2%) or 5.25%.

 We are proactively reinforcing expectations for sound mortgage underwriting so that banks will continue to be prepared if we return to pre-pandemic financial conditions.